pachyderm/pachyderm/doc/fundamentals/append_overwrite.rst

 ::

-   pachctl put-file line-data master my-data.txt -f more-count.txt --split line
+   pachctl put file line-data@master:my-data.txt -f more-count.txt --split line

 That will result in six files in the directory named “count.txt” in the input repo, each of which will have the following contents